-Karen Naimer, JD, LL.M., MA
+Karen Naimer, JD, LLM, MA

-Naimer was an associate at Paul, Weiss, Rifkind, Wharton & Garrison LLP in New York, and has worked on domestic violence issues at the Barbra Schlifer Commemorative Clinic in Toronto, Canada, and at the New York Asian Women's Center.
-She is a Truman National Security Fellow
+Naimer was an associate at Paul, Weiss, Rifkind, Wharton & Garrison LLP in New York, and has worked on cases of violence against women at the Barbra Schlifer Commemorative Clinic in Toronto, Canada and at the New York Asian Women's Center.

-Blog Posts by Karen Naimer, JD, LL.M., MA
+Blog Posts by Karen Naimer, JD, LLM, MA

 - Bending the Arc of the Moral Universe toward Justice: Prosecuting Mass Rape in the DRC (February 6, 2012)

 Audio & Video featuring Karen Naimer, JD, LLM, MA

 - The Power of a Network (June 10, 2014)